martagorska-dev/usepopcorn/README.md

 ## Usage
-- Enter the name of the movie in search bar 🖊️
+- Enter the name of the movie in a search bar 🖊️
 - Press Enter button ⌨️